-Get the FREE one-click dictionary software for Windows or the iPhone/iPad and Android apps
+Get the FREE one-click dictionary software for Windows

 Adjective: progressive pru'gre-siv

-1. Favouring or promoting progress
+2. Favouring or promoting innovation or advancement

 "progressive schools"

-3. (government) favouring or promoting reform (often by government action)
+3. (government) favouring or promoting reform, often by government action

 - reformist, reform-minded